-- OCCI was originally initiated to create a remote management API for IaaS1 model-based services, allowing - 43 for the development of interoperable tools for common tasks including deployment, autonomic scaling and - 44 monitoring.
+- OCCI was originally initiated to create a remote management API for IaaS model-based services, allowing - efor the development of interoperable tools for common tasks including deployment, autonomic scaling and - monitoring.
 It has since evolved into a flexible API with a strong focus on interoperability while still offering a - high degree of extensibility.
-The current release of the Open Cloud Computing Interface is suitable to serve - many other models in addition to IaaS, including PaaS and SaaS. - 47 In order to be modular and extensible the current OCCI specification is released as a suite of complimentary - documents, which together form the complete specification.
+The current release of the Open Cloud Computing Interface is suitable to serve - many other models in addition to IaaS, including PaaS and SaaS. - In order to be modular and extensible the current OCCI specification is released as a suite of complementary - 47 documents, which together form the complete specification.
 The documents are divided into four categories - consisting of the OCCI Core, the OCCI Protocols, the OCCI Renderings and the OCCI Extensions. - The OCCI Core specification consists of a single document defining the OCCI Core Model.
-The OCCI Core Model can be interacted through renderings (including associated behaviours) and expanded through extensions. - The OCCI Protocol specifications consist of multiple documents each describing how the model can be interacted with over a particular protocol (e.g. HTTP, AMQP etc.).
-Multiple protocols can interact with the same instance of the OCCI Core Model. - The OCCI Rendering specifications consist of multiple documents each describing a particular rendering of the OCCI Core Model.
-Multiple renderings can interact with the same instance of the OCCI Core Model and will automatically support any additions to the model which follow the extension rules defined in OCCI Core. - The OCCI Extension specifications consist of multiple documents each describing a particular extension of the OCCI Core Model.
+The OCCI Core Model can be interacted with through renderings (including associated behaviors) and expanded through extensions. - The OCCI Protocol specifications consist of multiple documents, each describing how the model can be interacted with over a particular protocol (e.g. HTTP, AMQP, etc.).
+Multiple protocols can interact with the same instance of the OCCI Core Model. - The OCCI Rendering specifications consist of multiple documents, each describing a particular rendering of the OCCI Core Model.
+Multiple renderings can interact with the same instance of the OCCI Core Model and will automatically support any additions to the model which follow the extension rules defined in OCCI Core. - The OCCI Extension specifications consist of multiple documents, each describing a particular extension of the OCCI Core Model.
 The extension documents describe additions to the OCCI Core Model defined within the OCCI specification suite. - The current specification consists of seven documents.
 This specification describes version 1.2 of OCCI and is backward compatible with 1.1.
 Future releases of OCCI may include additional protocol, rendering and extension specifications.
 The specifications to be implemented (MUST, SHOULD, MAY) are detailed in the table below.

-Table 1 What OCCI specifications must he implemented for the specific version.
+Table 1 What OCCI specifications mus t he implemented for the specific version rabie 1. vvnat OCCI specifications mus st de impiementea foi the specific version.

 Document OCCI 1.1 OCCI 1.2

-Core Model Infrastructure Model Platform Model SLA Model HTTP Protocol Text Rendering MUST SHOULD MAY MAY MUST MUST MUST SHOULD MAY MAY MUST MUST
+Core Model Infrastructure Model Platform Model SLA Model HTTP Protocol Text Rendering JSON Rendering MUST SHOULD MAY MAY MUST MUST MAY MUST SHOULD MAY MAY MUST MUST MUST

-JSON Rendering MAY MUST
+JSON Kendering IVIAY IVIUS I

-- or OCCI makes an ideal interoperable boundary interface between the web and the internal resource management - system of infrastructure providers.
+- 66 OCCI makes an ideal inter-operable boundary interface between the web and the internal resource management - 67 system of infrastructure providers.